Student in classics library

 What will each day look like?

 While the exact plans will be determined by the faculty, a typical day will look like this: In the mornings you will gather as a group, either in our classroom or in Special Collections, and the faculty will introduce materials and lead discussions about humanities research methods.
 Many sessions will involve hands-on work with manuscripts, books, and artifacts from Special Collections.
 During the afternoons, you will develop the themes raised in the morning sessions through discussion sessions, one-on-one meetings with faculty, visits to additional collections on campus, and structured time for individual work.
 The week as a whole is organized around helping you develop your own practice research proposal, based on an object you select from Special Collections: you will pick your object on Monday and present your draft proposal to the class on the final day.
-We may also take a field trip to an off-campus location.
-In previous years, the class has visited Stanford ecological field station, Jasper Ridge, to learn about research methods in archaeology and the environmental humanities.
+We may also take a field trip to an off-campus location, such as a museum or archaeological site.

 How many students can participate?